-An Overview on Elbow Epicondylitis
+An Overview of Elbow Epicondylitis (Golfer’s Elbow and Tennis Elbow)

 Elbow epicondylitis, more commonly known as tennis elbow and golfer’s elbow, is caused by overuse and repetitive stress to the tendon attachment sites of the elbow.
 Both conditions cause patients to experience pain, either on the outer portion of the elbow (tennis elbow) or on the inner portion of the elbow (golfer’s elbow).
 The pain is typically worsened by activities involving the forearm and elbow such as shaking hands and gripping items.
 Both conditions typically respond to non-surgical treatment, but some Santa Barbara, Goleta, Santa Maria and Ventura, California patients will require surgical repair.
 Dr. Jervis Yau, orthopedic elbow surgeon, specializes in surgical repair of medial and lateral epicondylitis in order to restore strength and function to the elbow.